 SPA 248 Preparatory Course for Interim Program Spanish Studies Abroad (2) Su.
 An introduction to Hispanic history and contemporary Hispanic society.
 Lecture and discussion are in Spanish; readings are in English.
 A special fee is assessed for this class.
 Deadline for application is April 15.
-Prerequisite: Credit or concurrent registration in SPA 112 or two years of high school Spanish.
+Prerequisite: Credit or concurrent registration in SPA 101 or two years of high school Spanish.
 LAS International/Intercultural.

 SPA 250 Interim Program in Spanish Studies Abroad: Oral Spanish (3) Su.
-An intensive three-week intermediate level skills course in spoken Spanish given in a Spanish-speaking country.
+An intensive three-week intermediate level skills course in spoken Spanish given in a Spanishspeaking country.
 A special fee is assessed for this class.
 Deadline for application is March 1.
-Prerequisite: SPA 112 or two years of high school Spanish.
-LAS International/Intercultural.
+Prerequisite: SPA 101 or two years of high school Spanish.
+LAS International/ Intercultural.

-SPA 301 Methods in Teaching Foreign Language (3) (DD).
+SPA 301 Methods in Teaching Foreign Language (3) DD.
 Techniques, materials, and methodology to be used in teaching foreign language.
 Same course as FRE 301 and GER 301.
-Prerequisite: Junior standing and SPA 211 or 212.
+Prerequisite: Junior standing and SPA 201 or 211.

-SPA 302 Advanced Spanish I: Grammar and Composition (3) F. A course in advanced grammatical constructions and writing of compositions.
+SPA 302 Grammar and Composition (3) F. A course in advanced grammatical constructions and writing of compositions.
 Original texts introducing different genres will be read and discussed.
-Prerequisite: SPA 212 or equivalent.
+Prerequisite: SPA 201 or equivalent.
 LAS Writing.

 SPA 310 Spanish Readings (3) Sp.
 Reading and analysis of Spanish and Latin-American texts from a variety of genres and periods.
-Prerequisite: SPA 202.
+Prerequisite: SPA 201 or concurrent enrollment SPA 310 and 201.

-SPA 312 Advanced Spanish II: Conversation (3) Sp.
+SPA 312 Conversation (3) Sp.
 Solidifies and/or develops students' oral proficiency within a variety of conversational contexts and registers, and a study of the Spanish sound system.
-Prerequisite: SPA 211 or SPA 212 or departmental approval.
+Prerequisite: SPA 211 or SPA 201 or departmental approval.